cyanit/surge/PaulTODO.md

 Here's my sort of running todo as I think of it, in rough order

-* Why don't those mixer labels show up?
+* Move the Modulation Buttons over
+* Move the LFO section over
 * Finish the Scene and Patch section
   * What to do about the patch browser
 * Find and swap layouts
-  * LayoutDir to '.slo'
+  * LayoutDir to '.layout'
   * Scan for Layouts in the userpath and factorypath
   * Menu to swap layouts
 * Finish OSC Section